Liberty Law

 What is important to mention is that these exceptions are only valid if the older partner is:

-• not in a position of authority, trust, or dependency to the other person.
+• Not in a position of authority, trust, or dependency to the other person, and

 If none of the above exceptions applies and a person under the age of 16 engages in sexual activity, a criminal charge could be laid.
-For example, if a 14-year-old consents to sexual activity with a 20-year-old, no “consent” was in fact granted under Canadian law.
-The 20-year-old may therefore, be found guilty of a sexual assault.
+For example, if a 14-year-old consents to sexual activity with a 20-year-old, no “consent” is, in fact, granted under Canadian law.
+The 20-year-old may, therefore, be found guilty of a sexual assault.

 • Self-induced intoxication;

-When Belief In Consent Is Not A Defence
+When Is Belief In Consent, Not A Defence? +

 The Criminal Code (s.
 265) states that it is not enough for the accused to assert that he or she took reasonable measures to ensure the complainant provided consent to sexual activity.
 Sufficient evidence provided by the accused is required.
-An experienced sexual assault lawyer can help gather the evidence necessary for an acquittal.
+An experienced sexual assault lawyer can help gather the evidence necessary for a not guilty verdict.

-If you are convicted sexual offender, the court can require you to enter your information into the Canada’s Sex Offender Registry.
-This is a database with information on individuals, across the country, who have been convicted of designated Criminal Code offences.
+If you are a convicted sexual offender, the court can require you to enter your information into Canada’s Sex Offender Registry.
+This is a database with information on individuals across the country who have been convicted of offences under the definition of sexual assault umbrella (designated Criminal Code offences).
 These offences include:

 • Sexual interference